Tamer Seckin, MD – Endometriosis Patient Day 2019 – Opening and Welcome

 Hi.
 I’m a writer, so they thought I was fit for this task, which I’m honored to do.
 Megan is recovering from recent surgery, so I’m honored to give voice to her experience.
 “Reverie” by Megan [inaudible 00:06:21].

 I have been one informed with pain.
 I have reached in fright and wilted in fright.
-I have outreached my own mind’s disdain.
+And I have outreached my own mind’s disdain.
 I have looked towards the sky for a light.
 I have watched as my closed eyelids turned red from fingers pressing, unaware of their heaviest spite.
-I have stood upon the tallest mountain and stopped the grace of wind, when, faraway, a newborn’s first breath of air came over jagged peaks from another, watching with tears that brimmed.
+And I have stood upon the tallest mountain and stopped the grace of wind, when, faraway, a newborn’s first breath of air came over jagged peaks from another, watching with tears that brimmed.
 But not of sadness or filial steam, and sweeter still in maternal rapture, one baby girl, against cradled hands agleam, proclaiming the birth of life no longer with constrain.
 I have been one informed with pain.

 Thank you.
 That was “Reverie” by Megan [inaudible 00:07:18].

 As we wish for a speedy recovery for Megan, I also want to share the artist who created those beautiful pictures in the back.
-They were shipped from a gallery in Colorado only for this event, and she is Daisy Patton.
+They came from a gallery in Colorado only for this event, and she is Daisy Patton.
 Daisy defaces the old photographs and brings life.
 Though they are like part of us, they are extensions.
 They are [inaudible 00:07:51], but their children are God-knows-where.
 They are living, but of all, it reminds us who we are.

 I’m collecting these abandoned family photographs.
 It is a very particular process in terms of how I’m selecting the images.
 It has to be this sort of almost falling in love with them.
 Pattern is another toolkit within this element of defacement; it will underline relationships that are already existing within the photograph itself, so, for example, in the painting “Leonar 5746,” I’m intervening by incorporating pattern that emerges from that field of daisies and then encircles and underlines the relationship with these women.
 When you think about a photograph, it’s of a split-second.